mvolkmann/blog/src/python/python-compared-to-js.md

 print(demo.subtract5(7)) # AttributeError: MethodMissingDemo object has no method 'subtract5'
 ```

+In most cases, using normal methods and parameters
+instead of the `__getattr__` method results in
+code that is easier to understand and maintain.

 ## Types

-For JavaScript, use the TypeScript compiler.
+To gain type checking for JavaScript, use the TypeScript compiler.
+TypeScript is a superset of JavaScript that adds types.

-For Python, use the mypy tool which
+To gain type checking for Python, use the mypy tool.
-performs type checking on Python source files.
+It performs type checking on Python source files.

 Primitive types supported by mypy are: